neuicons/neu/README.md

 Neu is a crisp cohesive growing icon set library that provides wide range categories.
 Based on 24px grid, it will match with any of your app, website, design project.
 Created with a simple basic object, combine it with other shapes, and finish it with passion.

+## License
-## Neu Icons is available under MIT License, take a look at the `LICENSE` file for more info.
+Neu Icons is available under MIT License, take a look at the `LICENSE` file for more info.